The follicular phase: everything you need to know about this period of the menstrual cycle

 What are the differences between the follicular phase and the luteal phase?

-The follicular phase is the first phase, including periods.
+The follicular phase is the first phase, including menstruation.
 During this phase, the body prepares for possible fertilization.
 The luteal phase is the period following ovulation, until the start of the next menstrual period.

 What are the differences between the follicular phase and ovulation?